 College vs Online Learning Sites

-In-state public college for the 2015-2016 school year averaged about $24,000 and a little less than $48,000 for private college.
-We aren’t saying that these online learning sites should replace a four-year education.
+More traditional learning in the classroom can be expensive.
+We aren’t saying that these online learning sites should replace a four-year education or two-year degree.
 But we are saying that if you’re interested in furthering employees’ skills or having them learn a new one, then an online learning site may help you without breaking the company’s budget.
+Want to learn more (pun intended)?
+Check out our education archives, where you can dive deeper on this topic.
+We also recommend getting a standing desk or treadmill desk to keep you healthy while you learn since some of the classes can be rather lengthy.

 Have you ever used an online learning site?